-- a semester GPA of 2.25 is not attained and the cumulative GPA is below 2.00 at the end of the probationary semester, or - 2. the student is placed on probation for two consecutive semesters and is unable to achieve the standard GPA stated in number one.
+- A semester GPA of 2.00 is not attained and the cumulative GPA is below 2.00 at the end of the probationary semester, or - the student is placed on probation for two consecutive semesters and is unable to achieve the cumulative GPA stated in number one.

-Students on academic probation are not allowed to register for more than 13 semester hours.
-Probationary students may not register for the semester following the semester in which they were declared probationary without a special permit from an advisor in the dean's office.
-Special permits are given only after the registrar records grades for the current semester.
+Students on academic probation are not allowed to register for more than 13 credit hours.
+Probationary students may not register for the semester following the semester in which they were declared probationary without advising.
+Advising clearance will be given only after the registrar records grades for the current semester.